craftmetrics/esp32-homie/README.md

 Command topics, such as `ota` and `reboot`, are not properly rendered in `PAPER UI` of `OpenHAB2` version `2.5.0~M6-1`.

+Although `ESP-IDF` 3.x is supported, the example is not tested in the testing environment.

 ## License

 All code is licensed under MIT license except: